dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

 The DNS records should point to the `router` pods which are using the infrastructure node host ports.
 That means the DNS record should point to the IP of the infrastructure node(s).
 But what if that node fails?
 Don't worry about that just yet.

-Using nsupdate and a key which is allowed to manipulate our `os.example.com` zone, let's insert a `*` wildcard, and  pointi the name `ose-master` at the IP of the first load balancer node (for now).
+Using nsupdate and a key which is allowed to manipulate our `os.example.com` zone, let's insert a `*` wildcard, and  point the name `ose-master` at the IP of the first load balancer node (for now).

 ```bash
 nsupdate -v -k os.example.com.key